 The adapter hypernetwork takes task embeddings of each task as input and generates model parameters written as

 where $\mathbf{W_t}\in \mathbb{R}^{d_h \times m_t}$ is the generated weight parameters for the classification head of the $t$-th task.
-We instantiate hypernetworks with linear layers to benefit from the simplicity.
+We instantiate hypernetworks with simple linear layers.
 Specifically, the matrices of task embeddings $\mathbf{Z_t}$ are flattened into vectors $\mathbf{v_t} \in \mathbb{R}^{m_t * d_t \times 1}$, projected into the hidden representation space $\mathbb{R}^{m_t *d_h \times 1}$ with nonlinear activation, and reshaped to the size of weight matrices $\mathbb{R}^{m_t \times d_h}$ to act as the parameters of classification heads.
 The bias parameters are also generated similarly.
 The adapter hypernetwork conditioned on the task context shares the meta knowledge of tasks and enables task-specific prediction.
 Thus, the inter-task interference in the multitask setting can be effectively mitigated.
-Furthermore, the semantic embeddings of task context provide the adapter hypernetwork a good initialization of task classes to generate task-specific parameters, facilitating the meta learning from limited information for zero- or few-shot scenarios.
+Furthermore, the semantic embeddings of task context provide the adapter hypernetwork a good initialization of task classes to generate task-specific parameters, facilitating the meta-learning from limited information for zero- or few-shot scenarios.